flux3dp/delta-toolhead-firmware/README.md

 ⇠ `1 ER:64 FAN_FAILURE\n`

-Note: ER:0~3 are general error responses,all commands could respond.ER:4~10 are only responded by PONG.
+Note: ER are general error responses,all commands could respond,ER:1~64 are only responded by PONG.

+DEBUG MODE:
+  `Show gyrosope sensor data`
+  `Command has no timeout`
+  `No chechsum check`
+COMMON MODE:
+  `Laser head has 1s timeout`
+  `Print head has 5 minutes timeout`
+  `It do not show sensor data automatically`